buettner/private-prefetch-proxy/README.md

 * Requiring proxies to only egress traffic from IPs in the same country/region as the user.
 The challenge here is having agreement on the granularity of "region", as proxies likely can't egress in every country.
 * APIs/mechanism by which the proxy can tell the destination what general region the user is in.
 Similar to the above, there would need to be agreement about the required granularity.

+## Traffic analysis
+**Question**: "Even though prefetches are end-to-end encrypted between the browser and the destination, can't the proxy perform traffic analysis attacks?"

+[By design](https://github.com/buettner/private-prefetch-proxy#using-an-isolated-network-context), prefetches should not reveal any local state to the destination that could be used to identify the user.
+This means that the responses cannot be personalized.
+The proxy could learn, for example, that the destination runs A/B experiments on non-logged in users.
+But we don't believe this information is particularly valuable, and the destination can always reject prefetch requests.

 ## Trusted Private Prefetch Proxies (TPPP)
 **Question**: “What are ‘trusted private prefetch proxies’?”